Nebraska Court Records

 Arrest warrants are official documents that authorize the arrest and detention of an individual suspected of committing a crime.
 Per Neb.
 Rev. Stat. § 29-404, arrest warrants are typically issued after a complaint is filed with the court, asserting that an individual violated state law.
 No court seal is necessary to validate an arrest warrant in Nebraska.

-Besides a sudden or targeted arrest, a subject's voluntary surrender can resolve a Nebraska arrest warrant.
+The law mandates that each arresting peace officer promptly bring anyone arrested under a warrant in Nebraska to the court.
+Besides a sudden or targeted arrest, a subject's voluntary surrender may resolve a Nebraska arrest warrant.
 If neither event occurs, the warrant will remain outstanding.

 Arrest Warrant Lookup in Nebraska